-- Breeds Across Boreal Forest - Winters throughout Southeast U.S. in wooded wetlands - Numbers and distribution vary between and within winters - a lot. - Feeds on invertebrates (mainly) at the edge of small puddles by flipping leaves and matted vegetation -- a forest shorebird
+- Breeds Across Boreal Forest - Winters throughout Southeast U.S. in wooded wetlands - Numbers and distribution vary between and within winters - a lot. - Feeds on invertebrates (mainly) at the edge of small puddles by flipping leaves and matted vegetation

 Primer continued